About Medial Branch Blocks

 Following the procedure, patients may need to be monitored before they are allowed to leave the outpatient center.
 Patients may also need to perform certain movements and record their pain levels to ensure the success of the procedure.
 Typically, pain relief can be felt within hours following the procedure, but results may vary from patient to patient.
 A follow-up appointment with Dr. Lewis will be held so that he can recommend further treatment options.

 Diagnose Your Pain

 Neck and back pain can originate from several different conditions and locations in the spine.
 Dr. Jerry Lewis of Lewis Pain Management can help diagnose and treat your chronic pain using a medial branch block procedure, which works by finding the exact source of your pain.
-Schedule a consultation with Dr. Lewis at our Frisco, McKinney, or Southlake, TX office to learn more about managing your pain.
+Schedule a consultation with Dr. Lewis at our Frisco, TX office to learn more about managing your pain.